 The aviation industry in Sri Lanka has also implemented several energy efficiency measures to reduce its carbon emissions.
 One such initiative is the installation of solar panels at the Bandaranaike International Airport in Colombo.
 The solar panels generate renewable energy, which powers the airport’s facilities.
 This has significantly reduced the airport’s reliance on non-renewable energy sources and helped to reduce carbon emissions.

 Moreover, Sri Lanka’s aviation industry has also implemented measures to reduce aircraft energy consumption.
 The national carrier has introduced lightweight materials in its aircraft, which reduce fuel consumption and carbon emissions.
-Additionally, the airline has implemented measures to reduce the weight of onboard equipment, such as trolleys and seats, which also contribute to energy savings.
+The airline has taken steps to reduce the weight of onboard equipment.
+This includes trolleys and seats.
+These changes help save energy.

 Overall, Sri Lanka’s aviation industry has made significant progress towards sustainability by introducing innovative initiatives such as biofuel usage and energy efficiency measures.
 These initiatives reduce the industry’s carbon footprint and promote the use of sustainable energy sources in the country.

 Bandaranaike International Airport, located in the capital city of Colombo, has implemented several sustainability initiatives to reduce its carbon footprint and promote eco-friendliness.
-One key initiative is the installation of a 1 MW solar power plant, which generates clean energy and reduces the airport’s reliance on non-renewable energy sources.
+One important project is the installation of a 1 MW solar power plant.
+This plant generates clean energy and helps the airport use less non-renewable energy.
 The airport has also implemented a waste management system that includes recycling and composting, reducing waste sent to landfills.

 The airport has installed low-flow fixtures and implemented rainwater harvesting systems to reduce water consumption.
 In addition, it has implemented energy-efficient lighting and HVAC systems to reduce energy consumption.